Expected decoding uncertainty via simulate + decode

 print(f'Data: {data.shape} (trials × voxels)')

-Kept 155 voxels (within-sample R² ≥ 0.085)
+Kept 294 voxels (within-sample R² ≥ 0.041)

-Data: (240, 155) (trials × voxels)
+Data: (240, 294) (trials × voxels)

-Fit the encoding model on all trials¶
+Fit the encoding model on all trials

-For an uncertainty estimate we want the model’s best guess at the
+For an uncertainty estimate we want the model’s best guess at the true tuning curves — no held-out trials.
+The expected-uncertainty calculation only needs parameters and the noise model.

 model = LogGaussianPRF(parameterisation='mu_sd_natural')